Scouting in South East England: WINGS

 WINGS is a major event, open to all Scouts and Guides aged 10 to 25 in all parts of the world, and is normally held approximately every 5 years in the county.
 It is a collaboration between Berkshire Scouts and Girlguiding Royal Berkshire as a week long international camping experience.
 Participants camp in Windsor Great Park, where many of the activities also take place, although other nearby sites are also made use of, such as Dorneywood Scout Camp and Wraysbury Lake.

 It has taken place in 1993, 1998, 2003, 2009 (with a theme of Making a difference) and 2014 growing from 2,700 participants from 22 countries in 1993 to 7,000 from 41 countries in 2014.
 The 2020 event was delayed a year to 2021 due to the COVID-19 pandemic.

 Three Towers Hike

 Organised by Reading Central District Scouts in Royal Berkshire, the Three Towers Hike is a competition hike held around Easter following routes through West Berkshire and South Oxfordshire.
 Walking is primarily along the Ridgeway, although it does not take in the full distance.
 The event takes its name from the three water towers passed on the main route and is open in three classes to participants within and outside of Scouting.

 Buckinghamshire Scout County

-Buckinghamshire Scout County is concurrent with the political county of Buckinghamshire.
-The County includes the towns of Aylesbury, Buckingham, High Wycombe, Marlow, and Milton Keynes.
+Buckinghamshire Scout County is coterminous with the political county of Buckinghamshire.
+The county includes the towns of Aylesbury, Buckingham, High Wycombe, Marlow, and Milton Keynes.
 Led by County Commissioner James Williamson, and an executive team of seven volunteers, the county is currently divided into ten Scout Districts: